gkorpal/gkorpal.github.io/_teaching/2020-spring-teaching.md

 date: 2020-01-15
 location: "SAGHA 202"
 ---
-The following is some information regarding the section 023 of the course MATH 112 that I will be assisting with during Spring 2020.
+The following is some information regarding the section 023 of the course Math 112 that I will be assisting with during Spring 2020.

 *Our section has about 60 students.
 The full course has about 1300 students.*